-With an abundance of recreation and arts opportunities, Overland Park offers new and exciting experience every day.
+With an abundance of recreation and arts opportunities, Overland Park offers new and exciting experiences every day.
 The city’s 83 parks offer athletic fields and courts, playground equipment, picnic shelters, and miles of recreational trails.
 Two state-of-the-art community centers feature fitness equipment and programs as well as event space.
 The city also maintains six outdoor swimming pools and two public golf courses.
 In 2014, Overland Park welcomed more than 100,000 athletes, fans, and coaches for a variety of sporting events.

 The Scheels Overland Park Soccer Complex is the only complex of its kind in the country and helped Overland Park be named the number one soccer city in the nation by Livability.com.
 The $36 million complex covers 96 acres and has 12 lighted, regulation-size synthetic turf fields that provide soccer players and fans a world-class experience.
 It hosts local, regional and national tournaments including the US Youth Soccer National Championships.